aras-p/demo-pd-cranktheworld/readme.md

 On Windows / Visual Studio, easiest is opening the folder directly from within VS. Then pick one of the configuration configs and build.
 The actual Playdate (and simulator) builds I only tried on Windows.
 They may or might not work when done on other host platforms.

-On Mac, I used Xcode, like making a `build` subfolder, and doing `cmake -G Xcode ..` from within it.
-However that builds the actual executable into slightly improper place compared to where the data files are; you'd need patch that up manually.
-Someday I should fix this.
+On Mac, I used Xcode: make a `build` subfolder, and do `cmake -G Xcode ..` from within it.

 ### License